hallojoe/HalloJoe.Extensions/README.md

 # HalloJoe.Extensions
-A portable collection of extension methods
+A portable collection of extension methods - some WIP and some useless ;)